erickribeiro-dev/event-management-system/README.md

 ```

 10. To access the Django admin dashboard:
--Go to 127.0.0.1:8000/admin
+Go to 127.0.0.1:8000/admin
--Enter the superuser credentials you created on step 7
+Enter the superuser credentials you created on step 7